 Step 7.
 Finally, log out or restart your PC.

 Now, you should experience bigger icons on the taskbar of Windows 11.
-To change the Taskbar icon size to its default value, navigate for the following registry key in the Registry Editor window:-
+To change the Taskbar icon size to its default value, navigate to the following registry key in the Registry Editor window:-

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced